-The most significant priority of executive recruiting firms is to find and match exceptional leaders with quality organizations.
+The most significant priority of executive search firms is to find and match exceptional leaders with quality organizations.

 This search encompasses the most powerful positions including CEOs, C-suite execs, VPs, and the heads of business units.
 These leaders develop high-level strategies, outline an organization’s policies and oversee its operations.
 The stakes are exceptionally high, and it’s imperative to maintain open lines of communication with your search firm to ensure success.

-To best leverage a staffing agency for executive recruitment needs, HR departments should focus on these three things:
+To best leverage an executive search firm, HR departments should focus on these three things:

 1. Set Clear Goals And Expectations

 Only your organization can determine what you need in a candidate.
 Unfortunately, defining and articulating your needs may not be as simple as it seems.
 When it comes to executive search, you should be looking for a specific person, as opposed to one skill set.
 This person should also be solving a particular business need.

 The HR department may not have all of the answers and therefore, must involve the organization’s key stakeholders to ensure that everyone is on the same page about your talent acquisition strategy; what your priorities, timeline, non-negotiables, and nice-to-haves?
 Do a deep dive and analysis into what qualifications and personality types will best fit within the culture and needs of the position.